 Emotional branding taps into peoples’ dreams, emotions and desires.
 It fuels aspirational attainment; the need for the next big thing, the thing that will make your life better, make you better.
 The pursuit and purchase of commodities, like the new iPhone, lipstick, or car, drives us.
 The very thought of possessing these items evokes strong emotions, delivering a rush of dopamine straight to the brain.

 Marketeers that understand and engage with these aspirations, egos and emotions understand the psychology behind emotional branding.
-They utilize connection and emotion to leverage certain brands and products, and they do it so subtly you won’t even know you’re being bought and sold a lie.
+They utilise connection and emotion to leverage certain brands and products.

 ‘The Shopping Momentum Effect’

-Mary from next door gets a brand-new sofa delivered, hers was old, and she’d had her eye on a new corner group for ages.
-Mary’s new sofa gets delivered and she’s delighted with it, but suddenly her coffee table is starting to look scruffy and worn in juxtaposition.
-So, what does Mary do?
+Your next door neighbour orders a brand-new sofa.
+Hers was old and she’d had her eye on a new corner group for ages.
+When the new sofa arrives, your neighbour is temporarily delighted but soon feels her coffee table looks scruffy and worn in juxtaposition.
+So, what does your neighbour do?
 She places an order for a new coffee table and so the purchasing impetus continues.

 How the Brands We Love Use Psychology to Cement Their Status